 Service Dogs Trained At The Doghouse

 The Doghouse has gone on to certify multiple Hearing Dog Teams and Balance Assistance Dogs.
 The term “certify” we take very seriously.
 Not all dogs are born to be Service Animals, and it is our job as trainers to be transparent with the owners.
-Though you may have a deep bond with your pet, there is an element of genetics that play a role in making a safe, reliable, working dog in your community.
+Though you may have a deep bond with your pet, an element of genetics plays a role in making a safe, reliable, working dog in your community.

 Hearing Dogs are required to alert their owners to sounds such as oven timers, smoke alarms, doorbells, cell phones, or alarm clocks.
 They make physical contact, sometimes nudging or pawing to get their owner’s attention and lead them to the sound source.

 Training is a big part of creating a Service Dog, but natural traits make some dogs a better candidate for the job.
 Dogs that are organically more attentive to sounds, more people-oriented dogs, biddable dogs, balanced tempered, confident, and non-reactive dogs.
 One of the most important traits a Hearing Dog can possess is being highly intuitive.
 They will need to make decisions on their own without help or cues from their owner.